 If you notice when holding a catfish, for a few moments, the eyeballs will follow you as if he/she is watching every move you make.
 They can see clearly beneath the water as well.
 Some believe bright colors work best.

-What color do catfish like?
-Colors like yellow, bright greens and reds for dip worms or “stink bait worms” are often used to appeal to this side of the catfish.
+Catfish like colors like yellow, bright greens and reds for dip worms or “stink bait worms” are often used to appeal to this side of the catfish.

 If you haven’t used these colors in the past, you should try and give them a try.
 Can’t hurt to see if you can appeal to these slimy trophy catfish from every angle.
 I’ve never noticed a huge difference based on the color of my presentation, but I do know others swear by it.